 We offered various offline products prior to February 2018 in the process of optimizing the mix of our loan products.
 We facilitated our offline loan products mainly to borrowers referred to us by our related party, Jiayin (Shanghai), from its offline sales network.
 Certain of such offline products are also standard loans.
 Our offline standard loan products require similar credentials to our online standard loan products.
 We offered offline standard loan products ranging from RMB13,600 to RMB200,000 with a term ranging from 12 to 36 months.
-We also offered certain non-standard offline products on a trial basis.
-In 2017, and 2018, 10.8% and 35.1% of the total amount of non-standard loan products we facilitated were secured products backed by residential properties.
-Other examples of non-standard loan products included cash loan products and loans offered to owners of micro enterprises.
+We also offered certain non-standard products on a trial basis.
+In 2016 and 2017, 95.0% and 41.2% of the total amount of non-standard loan products we facilitated were secured products backed by residential properties.
+Other examples of non-standard loan products include cash loan products and loans offered to owners of micro enterprises.